You need to understand that "Soitsfun" is exactly about that!

-- Has credibility and inspires trust.
+- Does it offer credibility and inspire trust.

 1. Understand how readers read on the web